FIND DNP PROGRAMS

 ◦ Complete an undergraduate/graduate Statistics course with a grade of “B” or higher

-Applicants who wish to enroll in one of the online MSN-to-DNP programs at Jacksonville University
+Applicants who wish to enroll in one of the online MSN to DNP programs at

 may choose an Advanced Practice or Leadership specialty concentration.
 The Advanced Practice Track is designed for APRNs who wish to broaden their advanced practice specialties with a clinical focus on populations and individuals.
 The Leadership Track promotes executive-level skills and is an excellent option for registered nurses and APRNs who work in areas such as administration and academia within healthcare systems.